awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

   The following command allocates the Dedicated Host and applies the tag specified in the `$tagspec` object\.

   ```
-  PS C:\> New-EC2Host -InstanceType m4.large -AvailabilityZone eu-west-1a -AutoPlacement Off -HostRecovery On -Quantity 1 -TagSpecification $tagspec
+  PS C:\> New-EC2Host -InstanceType m4.large -AvailabilityZone eu-west-1a -AutoPlacement On -HostRecovery On -Quantity 1 -TagSpecification $tagspec
   ```

-The Dedicated Host capacity is made available in your account immediately\.

-If you launch instances with `host` tenancy but do not have any active Dedicated Host in your account, you receive an error and the instance launch fails\.

 ## Launching Instances onto Dedicated Hosts<a name="launching-dedicated-hosts-instances"></a>

 After you have allocated a Dedicated Host, you can launch instances onto it\.
-You cannot launch instances with `host` tenancy if you do not have active Dedicated Hosts with enough available capacity for the instance type that you are launching\.
+You can't launch instances with `host` tenancy if you do not have active Dedicated Hosts with enough available capacity for the instance type that you are launching\.

 **Note**
 The instances launched onto Dedicated Hosts can only be launched in a VPC\.
 For more information, see [Introduction to VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html)\.

 Before you launch your instances, take note of the limitations\.
-For more information, see [Dedicated Hosts Limitations and Restrictions](dedicated-hosts-overview.md#dedicated-hosts-limitations)\.
+For more information, see [Dedicated Hosts Restrictions](dedicated-hosts-overview.md#dedicated-hosts-limitations)\.

 **To launch an instance onto a specific Dedicated Host from the Dedicated Hosts page**